foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/bosmer-mage.md

 * **Ancient Thirst 2:** Spells that absorb Health are 50% stronger.
 * **Dread Harvest 2:** Spells that absorb Health are 100% stronger against targets who fall below half Health.

-#### Vampire Perks: Chaos Mage
+#### Vampire Perks: Vampire Lord of Chaos

-*Gain access to special Destruction spells and the extra Magicka resources to utilize them as a Vampire Lord.*
+*Embrace the transformation to gain access to special Destruction spells and the extra Magicka resources to utilize them.*

 * **Nightwalker 1:** You deal 25% extra damage as a Vampire Lord.
 * **Underworld Lineage 1:** As a Vampire Lord, you can cast the spells Frozen Wind and Lightning Flood.